dereck22dev/dereck22dev/README.md

 #

 *Hi...I'm Amour DAHOU, I'm a junior web developper, welcome on my wall.
-Know that I am available to respond all your concerns so do not hesitate to text to me as needed.* 🙂.
+Know that I am available to respond all your concerns so do not hesitate to write to me if you are needed.* 🙂.

 ## Skills